 This album is dedicated to Ken’s friend, the late Patrick J. O’Riordan, maker of the whistles Ken plays.
 Pat’s whistles are perhaps the most desired and highly-valued whistles in the Celtic musical world for their tonal quality and craftsmanship.
 They are the Stradivarius of Irish whistles.

 Patrick once told Ken to always clear a whistle by blowing out, not in, for he once inhaled an ant, which produced a violent coughing spell.
-Such was the depreciating humor of the genial and genius whistle maker.
-He is missed, but beautiful music will be made on his instruments for years to come.
+Such was the deprecating humor of the genial and genius whistle maker.
+He is missed, but beautiful music will be made in his honor and on his instruments for years to come.

 History of the Irish Whistle